dustinpfister/hexo-sitesource-workshops/source/_posts/nodejs-stylus.md

 ---
-title: Generate css with stylus using the npm package stylus.js
+title: Generate stylus to css using the npm package stylus
 date: 2018-01-09 13:51:00
 tags: [js,node.js]
 layout: post
 categories: node.js
 id: 129
-updated: 2018-01-09 14:21:54
+updated: 2018-01-09 15:05:20
-version: 1.1
+version: 1.2
 ---

 Still hand coding css?
 So am I, so I thought I would try one of the many options out there when it comes to some kind of superset of css.
 In [hexo](https://hexo.io/) one of the dependences that is used is the npm package [stylus](https://www.npmjs.com/package/stylus), which is both a language, and a software package used to parse stylus into plain old css.